oslabs-beta/DockerVize/README.md

 - Toggle the data buttons to view memory and CPU for each container.
 - Access container functionality in the drop down menu to stop, start, pause, or unpause containers.
-- Any containers added in Docker daemon will be automatically updated in the application.
+- Any containers added in Docker Daemon will be automatically updated in the application.

 <h2>Roadmap</h2>
 See the <a href="https://github.com/oslabs-beta/DockerVize/issues">open issues</a> for a list of proposed features (and known issues).